 |Above: William Quinnell in civilian dress

 Real Photo Post Card

-Signed "Your's Truly, Bill."
+Signed "Your's Sincerley, Bill."

 Unknown (probably British) Photographer

-|Note: All of the photographs shown below measure approximatly 4 5/8 inches by 2 7/8 inches (11.8 cm x 7.2 cm) and were printed by A. Kazandjian of the Gordon
+|Note: All of the photographs shown below measure approximatly 4 5/8 inches by 2 7/8 inches (11.8 cm x 7.2 cm) and were printed by A. Kazandjian of the Gordon Studio, Khartoum.

-|Members of the 1/East Surrey Regiment arriving in Khartoum. c.
+|Above: Members of the 1/East Surrey Regiment arriving in Khartoum. c.
 1937

-|Members of the 1/East Surrey Regiment costumed as extras for the filming pose next to one of the production's breach loading cannon with the production encampment behind.
+|Above: Two photos showing members of the 1/East Surrey Regiment costumed as extras for the filming pose next to one of the production's breach loading cannon with the production encampment behind.

-|Above and below: Other shots of East Surrey's uniformed as extras for the film in the production camp.
+|Above and below: Additional snapshots of East Surreys uniformed as extras for The Four Feathers in the film's production camp.

 |Above and Below: Overviews of the Korda's production camp outside Khartoum.